 Google Earth 2013

-On January 23, 1942 escorted invasion force bound for Kavieng, then proceeded to Rabaul for patrol and escort duties.
+On January 23, 1942 escorts the invasion force bound for Kavieng, then proceeded to Rabaul for patrol and escort duties.
 On January 31, 1942 assigned to commander Takemi Shimazui, commander of Comdesdiv 23 as his flagship.

-On April 28, 1942 departed Truk as part of "Operation MO", the invasion of Tulagi.
-Destroyers Kikuzuki and Yuzuki are escorting Okinoshima (flagship of Rear Admiral Shima) plus Azumasan Maru, minelayer Koei Maru, subchasers Toshi Maru No. 3 and Tama Maru No. 8, special duty minesweepers WA-1 and WA-2, Hagoromo Maru, Noshiro Maru No. 2 and Tama Maru.
+On April 28, 1942 departs Truk assigned to "Operation MO" to support the invasion of Tulagi.
+Destroyers Kikuzuki and Yuzuki escort Okinoshima the flagship of Rear Admiral Shima plus Azumasan Maru, minelayer Koei Maru, subchasers Toshi Maru No. 3 and Tama Maru No. 8, special duty minesweepers WA-1 and WA-2, Hagoromo Maru, Noshiro Maru No. 2 and Tama Maru.
 On May 3, 1942 the invasion arrives in Tulagi Harbor and unloads.

 Damaged, the destroyer was taken under tow by subchaser Toshi Maru No. 3 and towed to Halavo Bay off Florida Island (Nggela Sule, Big Gela).
-On May 5, 1942 during high tide, Kikuzuki slid into the sea and sank into Halavo Bay.
+On May 5, 1942 during high tide, Kikuzuki slid underwater sinking into Halavo Bay.

 Over the decades, more metal was salvaged from the shipwreck, leaving only the cut-down deck to the waterline.
-Only a few easily recognizable items remain including the gun mounts, a 4.7" gun barrel and a few portholes on the deck.
+Only a few easily recognizable items remain including the gun mounts, a 12cm Type 3 gun barrel (4.7" gun barrel) and a few portholes remain on the deck.